 Of course, there is a personal story that fuels these passions …

 Most of us go about our day without a thought it could be our last.
 Until something interrupts us with a heavy dose of mortal reality—we are finite, fragile, and subject to life’s twists and turns.
 December 9, 2007 was just such a day when a young man with an assault rifle fired upon families at our church, killing two young women.
-Considering we were his next close target, it is truly miraculous that our family survived the onslaught with a single flesh wound.
-I share more about this experience through my other blog Overcoming Trauma for those interested.
+It was a horrifying day and is truly miraculous that our family survived the onslaught with a single flesh wound.
 None of us have a guarantee of tomorrow; today is our opportunity to live fully, to savor life.

 Among other things, this event convinced me that life is too short to not have dessert—not the ideal way to approach trauma healing, but hey, it is a process.
 I was quite fatigued from adrenal exhaustion and our entire family dealing with PTSD, so my usual zeal for healthy food choices gave way to compromises in the midst of overwhelm.

-Convinced he did not have a Lipitor deficiency, he did some research and worked for a year to get his health back on track and eliminate any need for prescription drugs—exercise, reduced stress, supplements—and the part I could help him with: diet.
+Convinced he did not have a Lipitor deficiency, he did some research and worked for a year to get his health back on track—exercise, reduced stress, supplements—and the part I could help him with: diet.

 Our quest for nutritional health began more than ten years ago.
 Eliminating refined sugar, oils, white flour, and processed foods were the focal point of our dietary makeover.
 We made significant changes, benefiting with less seasonal illness, sustained level of energy, shedding excess body weight, and overall well-being.
 It proved true; it worked.